Stell0/apicall-freepbx/README.md

 NextMessageWebhookHeader: optional - header to add to the NextMessageWebhookUrl POST

+Timeout: optional - Number of seconds to wait for user response.
+Default is 30.

 Response is JSON and is sent to NextMessageWebhookUrl if it is setted.
 It has: